Health: Symptoms, Causes, and Treatments of Fibromyalgia

 There are many possible trigger events or causes that have been found in the onset of FMS, which includes viral and bacterial infections, trauma such as an assault or auto accident, chemical and food sensitivities, chronic stress, hormonal imbalances, mercury toxicity from dental amalgam fillings, breast implants, and irregularities in muscle metabolism.
 (Source: Alternative Medicine – The Definitive Guide).

-Conventional medicine tends to treat FMS with painkillers, whereas alternative medical practitioners tend to treat it with a variety of approaches.
+Conventional medicine tends to treat FMS with painkillers, whereas alternative medical practitioners tend to treat it with delta 8 san diego and other natural medications.
 A fellow writer I met through a writer’s group, Susan Ingebretson, wrote a book, FibroWHYalgia, about her years of suffering from fibromyalgia and how she basically healed herself of this condition.
 Dr. Joseph Mercola, Founder of Mercola.com, which is the world’s most visited natural health website says the book is “A practical resource guide…valuable principles.”

 I read the book and recommended it to my mom and my daughter’s former teacher.
 Ms. Ingebretson talks about her journey of suffering and outlines the steps she took to healing her body.
 She talks about the ten root causes of chronic illness and how you can restore and heal your body.
 You can read more about Ms. Ingebretson at www.rebuildingwellness.com.